ottok/salsa-ci-pipeline/README.md

   SALSA_CI_DISABLE_BUILD_PACKAGE_I386: 1
 ```

-### Enable building on ARM and RISC-V
+### Enable building on ARM, RISC-V and PPC64EL

-Salsa CI includes builds jobs for armel, armhf, arm64 and riscv64.
-They are
+Salsa CI includes builds jobs for armel, armhf, arm64, riscv64 and
-disabled by default, but can be enabled if a project has a GitLab runner on
+ppc64el.
+They are disabled by default, but can be enabled if a project
+has a GitLab runner for corresponding hardware and tag.
+Runners on
-arm64 hardware available and tagged `arm64`, or on RISC-V tagged `riscv64`.
+arm64 hardware should be tagged `arm64`, RISC-V runners tagged
+`riscv64`, and PPC64EL runners tagged `ppc64el`.

-If you know you have such a runner available, you can activate ARM or RISC-V
+If you know you have such a runner available, you can activate these
-build respectively by setting the related variables to anything different than
+builds respectively by setting the related variables to anything
-1, 'yes' or 'true':
+different than 1, 'yes' or 'true':

 ```yaml
 variables: